KoleckOLP/yt-dl/testing.md

 .#7     [done] (medium)         Link on a TextBox was opening in TextBox instead of external app        Allowing openExternalLinks                                      all
 .#8     [done] (medium)         Get over initial hurdles of QtDesigner, Qt & window resizing            Reading testing                                                 all
 .#9     [done] (medium)         ffapps in directory gui support subprocess                              List magics                                                     all
-.#14    [    ] (medium)         all the downloading lines are taken as a single line                    posible fix switch back to the character by character rendering all
+.#14    [done] (medium)         all the downloading lines are taken as a single line                    posible fix switch back to the character by character rendering all
 .#10    [done] (low)            Change UI colors                                                        More QtDesigner learning                                        all
 .#11    [    ] (low)            Download in a specific tab could be shown by * or color of tab          Starting audio download would change tab name                   all
 .#12    [    ] (low)            Colors changeble in config                                              use settings.json                                               all
-.#999   [    ] (low)            Kali: Ctrl+D to quit                                                    * Might actually work in Qt                                     Linux
+.#999   [    ] (low)            Kali: Ctrl+D to quit (I call this canceled)                             * Might actually work in Qt                                     Linux
 CLI:
 .#13    [    ] (medium)         Bring Loadpath code up to date with changes in gui                      better order and error handling                                 all